lunchbag/hugo-blog/content/posts/weekly-3.md

 _A day later_

 Marketing Manager: Well, _actually_, while research shows that people love a good founder story, the type of content on this page is not expected to rank higher than any of the existing "build in public"-type articles since search intent is more geared towards long-form content as opposed to a page on a marketing landing site.
-Instead you should add bullet points on the advantages in your About page and/or pricing page since there's more value as supporting content instead of a standalone page.
+Instead you should add snippets on the advantages in your About page and/or pricing page since there's more value there as supporting content.

-Me: Ah.
+Me: 🤯

-It's honestly amazing.
-I hadn't realize how deep the world of content marketing goes.
-For each of my feature pages, they did very in-depth research into competing pages and strategized what Lunch Money's angle should be to optimize for our Google ranking.
+I am honestly amazed at the depth of content marketing.
+For each of my feature pages, they did very thorough research into competing pages and strategized what Lunch Money's angle should be to optimize for our Google ranking.

-I realized my prior strategy was very much luck-based and no different than throwing darts in the dark.
-It worked well for me in the beginning but as Lunch Money matures, I now realize how valuable a well-thought-out content marketing strategy is.
+I realized that my prior content strategy was no different than throwing darts in the dark.
+It worked well for me in the beginning to simply have a landing page but as Lunch Money matures as a business, I now see the value in a well-thought-out content marketing strategy.

-With every deliverable I get from the writer, it seems like he's running his content through a variety of tools to measure readability and rankability.
+The pieces from the writer so far have been superb and it looks like he's running through a set of tools to measure readability and rankability.
 Needless to say, so far I'm impressed and excited for the final result and how it affects our ranking.
-It also bodes well that this duo is based in Toronto, so while I'm sleeping, they're working away and when I wake up, I usually have something to give them feedback on.

 ## Customer support

-I also hired a part-time customer support agent to help out for about 5 hours per week.
-At the moment, I'm only having them help out with Plaid support tickets.
-I used Upwork to find someone and I ended up hiring a very lovely lady from the Phillipines and I love that we're in the same timezone since we can go back and forth easier because this role is more hands on.
+I also hired a lovely lady from the Phillipines via Upwork to be my part-time customer support agent.
+At the moment, she's helping me with Plaid support tickets.

+I spent a ton of time preparing for this– over 10 hours writing a guide in Notion on how to handle Plaid accounts and another 10 hours on an admin portal for gathering debugging information.
+It was probably more than I would have liked to spend but my attitude is always to do it right the first time because I want the foundation to be strong.
+Since the customer care team has the potential to expand in the future, I want to invest in tools and wikis that will ultimately save me time in the future.

+My hire has been great so far (look out for an email from Ann if you're having issues with your synced accounts!) and I love that we're in the same timezone since this role requires a bit more back-and-forth communication during the training period.

 ## Affiliate Program

 Early last week, the director of advertising for a mid-tier publication reached out to me and said they were interested in featuring Lunch Money in their "Top crypto portfolios" listicle which gets 45,000+ pageviews per month.

 I've been very hot and cold with going forward with an affiliate program for some time now.
 The main hesitation is that I had this mystical idea that I could just continue with organic growth and I shouldn't need to pay for pageviews and that if my product was good enough, word of mouth could naturally drive up my signups.